On-Tap Cataloging of Fine Art Collections: Blockchain and NFC Making it Easy for Art Collectors

 But it’s not just anyone who can view your art info: set your permissions in your FAL catalog to control who can.

-Once stamped into the blockchain, your art information takes on a real-time, integrated reliability which can not be given by a piece of paper tied to an email or filed in a cabinet.
+Once stamped into the blockchain, your art information takes on a real-time, integrated reliability that can not be given by a piece of paper tied to an email or filed in a cabinet.

 No matter how impressive a gallery’s credentials may be.